rrhodes/rrhodes/README.md

 ### Hello 👋

-- 🔭 I’m developing microservices using AWS, GCP, Node.js, and Python.
+- 🔭 I’m developing micro-services hosted in AWS using serverless technology.

-- 🌱 I’m learning how to navigate ambiguity and deliver greater value to customers.
+- 🌱 I’m learning to navigate greater ambiguity when solving complex problems.

-- 👯 I’m looking to broaden my cloud knowledge and improve my writing quality.
+- 👯 I’m looking to learn Go or Rust.

-- 🤔 I’m looking for advice to progress the Individual Contributor career ladder.
+- 🤔 I’m looking for advice regarding how to climb the IC career ladder.

 - 💬 Ask me about software development in the cloud, blogging, and presentations.